 As we discussed in our last blog, teething is a natural part of the development of a puppy.
 However, it can feel like forever when you have become his or her chew toy.
 Ouch!

-Here are some easy-to-make treats to help your pup with the teething and save your sanity in the process.
+Here are some easy-to-make great dog treats to help your pup with the teething and save your sanity in the process.

 - Ice cubes – most pups love ice cubes.
 What’s not to love?
 They slide all over a tiled or hardwood floor and give the puppy something to do and then a cool nice watery treat when they finally catch it!
 YUM!
 Ice can be used as treats and it eases teething discomfort